kineticsystem/stepit/arduino/StepIt/libraries/BufferedSerial/README.txt

 CCITT CRC-16 (Kermit)
 DELIMITER-TAG

-For each call to the method BufferedSerial::update() a single byte is read and written.
-This minimizes the time Arduino spends managing data on the serial port.
+For each call to the method BufferedSerial::update() a single byte is read and written to minimize the time Arduino spends on the serial port.